-, Course Number 765630 Ag Business emphasizes the fundamentals of farm and ranch Credit Type Elective management.
-Computers will be used substantially throughout Grade Level 10 11 12 the semester when developing financial spreadsheets, record keeping practices and researching current agriculture market Credit 1⁄2 credit reports.
+Credit Type Elective е management Computers will be used substantially throughout management.
+Computers will be used substantially throughout Grade Level 10 11 12 the semester when developing financial spreadsheets, record keeping practices and researching current agriculture market Credit 1⁄2 credi it reports.
 Career exploration, self-employment opportunities and Course Length Semester Course business structures will also be researched.
-Students will be Fee None required to keep a notebook of classroom units to use as a Course Level General reference for future classes and they may enter this notebook at the county and state fairs.
-Students will be encouraged to Meets Hathaway CTE participate in FFA activities through the semester.
-Success Curriculum Prerequisite Two semesters of Content: net worth statements, income statements, careers in ag Agriculture credit scores, budgeting, profit and loss, cash flow, planning Concurrent Enrollment AGEC 1006 Survey of livestock facilities, financing, record keeping, and FFA activities Agri-Management - 4 and participation college credits The Memorandum between Gillette College and Campbell County School District is renewed annually.
-Courses offered are subject to change at any time at the Gillette College discretion.
+Students will be Fee None required to keep a notebook of classroom units to use as a reference for future classes and they may enter this notebook at the county and state fairs.
+Students will be encouraged to Course Level General Meets Hathaway CTE participate in FFA activities through the semester.
+Success Curriculum Prerequisite Two semesters of Agriculture Content: net worth statements, income statements, careers in ag, credit scores, budgeting, profit and loss, cash flow, planning livestock facilities, financing, record keeping, and FFA activities and participation